 United States

-- IRS treats crypto assets as property; each USDC trade may be a taxable event
+- The IRS classifies crypto holdings as property; every USDC transaction may trigger a taxable event

-- Professional traders may qualify for trader tax status (mark-to-market accounting)
+- Active market participants may potentially qualify for trader status (enabling mark-to-market election)

 United Kingdom

-- Potential gambling exemption: profits may be tax-free if activity is classified as gambling
+- Possible gambling exemption: earnings might be non-taxable where the activity qualifies as gambling

 Germany